Our Services

 Make an inquiry

 The facility is owned by Ecogas, a joint venture between Pioneer Energy and Ecostock Supplies, and situated on land owned by Turners & Growers (T&G), a New Zealand fresh produce business.
-T&G is leasing the land to Ecogas and, in return, buying renewable electricity, heat and CO2 from Ecogas to power its tomato glasshouses 450 metres from the facility.
+T&G is leasing the land to Pioneer Energy and, in return, buying renewable electricity, heat and CO2 from Pioneer Energy to power its tomato glasshouses 450 metres from the facility.

 From food waste to sustainable renewable energy

-The facility uses anaerobic digestion to produce biogas, which is used in a combined heat and power gas engine to generate renewable energy.
-The energy generated from this process is enough to annually power up the equivalent of around 2500 households in the region, produce clean bio-fertiliser for approximately 2000 hectares of local farmland, and provide renewable CO2 and heat to enhance the growth of tomatoes in T&G’s glasshouses.
+The facility uses acid phase and mesophilic anaerobic digestion to produce biogas, half of which is used in a combined heat and power (CHP) gas engine to generate renewable energy.
+The other half is upgraded to biomethane and injected into the adjacent natural gas pipeline.
+The energy generated from the CHP is used to operate the site and power up the equivalent of around 2,500 households in the region.

 Cutting carbon and creating a circular economy

-The facility is expected to significantly reduce the amount of food waste that goes to landfill each year from the North Island of New Zealand.
+Using innovative technology and anaerobic digestion, the facility is expected to remove up to 10,000 tonnes of carbon dioxide annually and significantly reduce the amount of food waste that goes to landfill each year.
 The project highlights the benefits of a circular economy to reduce reliance on natural resources, reduce emissions and foster innovations towards a greener future.

 Related